Mile Ilić (politician): Return to the national assembly (2008–12)

-Return to the Niš city assembly (2008–present)
+Member of the Niš city assembly (2008–present)

 Ilić led the SPS's list for Niš in the 2008 Serbian local elections and took a mandate after the list won seven seats.
-As at the republic level, the For a European Serbia alliance formed a coalition government with the SPS, and Ilić returned to his previous role as president of the assembly (which had been separated from the office of mayor in 2004).
+As at the republic level, the For a European Serbia alliance formed a coalition government with the SPS, and Ilić became president of the assembly.

 Serbia's electoral laws were reformed in 2011, such that mandates were awarded in numerical order to candidates on successful lists.
 Ilić again led the SPS's list in the 2012 local elections and was re-elected when the list won ten mandates.
 The Socialists formed a new coalition government with the Serbian Progressive Party (Srpska napredna stranka, SNS), and Ilić was again confirmed as assembly president after the election, serving in this role for another four years.

 Ilić was again elected to the Niš city assembly in the 2016 local elections, in which the SPS list won eight mandates.
 The SNS–SPS alliance remained in power in Niš, although with the SNS in a strengthened position; Ilić was reassigned as assembly vice-president and served in this role for the next four years.
 He led the SPS list to six seats in the 2020 local elections and continues to lead the party's group in the local assembly as of 2021.